-- Which will countries and rates fit your timezone, budgets, and cultures?
+- Which countries and rates fit your timezone, budgets, and cultures?

 Next, move to several project management factors such as:

-- What are the best software technology solutions and software development methodology?
+- What are the best software technology solutions and software development methodologies?

 - What are the expected project timeline and milestones?